1902 The first machine was produced in Coventry. Similar to most others, the Minerva engine hung from the bicycle frame downtube with belt drive.

 1928 The range was cut when the Super Seven car was introduced.

-1929 They were back to eight models and all but one was updated with the fitment of a saddle tank.
+1929 They were back to eight models and all but one was updated with the adoptions of a saddle tank.
 This helped to improve the style and set them up for the coming decade.

 1930's Motorcycle business sold.
 Renamed Triumph Engineering Co.